-Depending on the origin of the subscription or transfer request, a detailed verification of the investor's identity may not be requested when the request has been transmitted by an intermediary or regulated financial institution in a FATF country.
+Depending on the origin of the share subscription or transfer order, detailed checks on the investor's identity may not be required when the order has been transmitted through an intermediary or a financial institution regulated in a FATF country.
 The list of FATF countries can be consulted on the website of the Financial Action Task Force on Money Laundering: www.oecd.org/fatf.

-The SICAV, the Management Company or any other agent employed by them may disclose information about investors to third parties such as the sponsor of the SICAV, the authorised distributors of the SICAV or, to the extent deemed necessary by the SICAV, the Management Company or any other agent employed by them, in order to provide enhanced services to shareholders.
-The subscriber also agrees that information about investors (subject to application of local laws and/or regulations) may be used outside of Luxembourg and that such information could therefore be reviewed by regulatory and tax authorities outside of Luxembourg.
-When information about investors is provided to countries not deemed equivalent in terms of data protection regulations, the SICAV, the Management Company or any other agent is legally required to take appropriate measures.
+The SICAV, the Management Company or any other agent employed by them may disclose information about investors to third parties such as the initiator of the SICAV, the authorised distributors of the SICAV or, to the extent deemed necessary by the SICAV, the Management Company or any other agent employed by them, in order to provide enhanced services to shareholders.
+The subscriber also agrees that information about investors (subject to application of local laws and/or regulations) may be used outside of Luxembourg and that such information about investors is provided to countries not deemed equivalent in terms of data protection regulations, the SICAV, the Management Company or any other agent is legally required to take appropriate measures.